Architecture Overview

 Template System

-Location: src/utils/template.rs
+Location: src/core/engine/template.rs

 Variable substitution in templates: